 Raymond F. Baddour, ScD, (1949) Professor of Chemical Engineering, MIT

-Director, E4E: Ethics for Engineers
+Originator and Course Leader: Ethics for Engineers

 Bernhardt Trout received his SB and SM degrees from MIT and his PhD from the University of California at Berkeley.
 In addition, he performed post-doctoral research at the Max-Planck Institute.
 He is a member of the Social and Ethical Responsibilities of Computing (SERC) Advisory Board, in MIT’s Schwarzman College of Computing.

 Professor Trout’s passion is to educate engineering students more deeply and broadly, particularly in the ethical foundation and implications of science and technology.
 In addition to having founded and taught Ethics for Engineers since 2009, he has taught numerous seminars, including “Aristotle and Descartes on Biology and Cosmology,” “Unconventional Ambition: Xenophon, Bacon and Lincoln,” “The Science and Politics of Liberty,” “Newton vs. Goethe on Colors and Virtual Reality,” and “The Tempest.”
 He is co-editor of Mastery of Nature (University of Pennsylvania Press, 2018) in which he wrote the chapter on quantum mechanics.